Sainath57/Sainath_Portfolio/README.md

 ### Thank you for visiting my Github profile!

-## This file tells about my breif introduction.
+## This file tells about my brief introduction.